fbattini/meteosat-europe-bot/dev.md

 - ~~`.github/workflows/post.yml:21` — Bare `pip install` is brittle for heavy deps.
 Upgrade `pip` and add caching to keep the daily job reliable.~~ (addressed in workflow)

 ### Questions / Risks
-- Keeping all granules maximises fidelity but may impact runtime and disk use; monitor workflow duration (~15–20 min currently) and adjust if the runner approaches its 45-minute timeout or storage limits.
+- Keeping all granules maximises fidelity but may still push runtime; monitor future runs and consider thinning the set if the job nears its timeout.
 - Current automatic fallback posts a text update after three hourly attempts; confirm if that messaging is sufficient or if we should escalate (e.g., notify maintainers).

 ### Suggested Improvements